matrix-org/matrix-spec-proposals/proposals/3052-sample-events.md

 `sample.type` is a MIME type, `sample.rate` is the sample rate in Hertz, `sample.duration` is the duration of this sample event in seconds, `sample.length`, `sample.width` and `sample.depth` are integers for positional data if exists.
+For future binary formats such as CBOR as mentioned in MSC3079, it is preferred to have a binary encoding that will allow the samples placed raw into the event body.

 When clients encounter multiple sample events from others, they shall align all the samples by timestamp and add the required amount of additional latency required to keep the latency invariant true.
 The latency